 Some of our joint campaigns and collaborative work with other bodies currently include:

-DRCC is part of a Government awareness-raising campaign, spearheaded by the Department of Justice & Equality, to emphasise that domestic & sexual violence support services from state agencies and the voluntary sector are ‘still here’ during the COVID-19 crisis.
+DRCC is part of a Government awareness-raising campaign, spearheaded by the Department of Justice & Equality, to spotlight the availability of domestic & sexual violence support services from state agencies and the voluntary sector.

 Make Online Safety a Priority in the next Programme for Government

 Children and young people use the internet for entertaimnet and education, but the web can be a threatening and dangerous place.
 With the Children’s Rights Alliance, Barnardos, CyberSafe Ireland, ISPCC, One in Four and SpunOut, the Dublin Rape Crisis Centre is calling on the next Government to play a key role in educating and empowering young people to be safe online and making the digital world a safer place for them to be.